Roger Keith Coleman: Crimes

 On April 7, 1977, Coleman knocked on the door to Brenda Rife's home in Grundy and asked for a glass of water, after falsely claiming to be helping the cleanup crews aiding the recovery from catastrophic flooding three days prior.
 After she allowed him in, Coleman produced a gun and forced her to tie up her six-year-old daughter.
 He then walked Rife upstairs to her bedroom at gunpoint, where he ordered her to undress.
 When she refused, Coleman ripped open her bathrobe, threw her on the bed, and clambered on top of her.
 Rife scratched him on the neck and managed to escape.
 She then freed her daughter and ran from the house.
 Coleman chased them and tried to force them back inside.
 Rife grabbed Coleman's gun and threw it under the porch while screaming for help.
 As neighbors responded, Coleman fled.
 He was later convicted of attempted rape and sentenced to three years in prison.

 In January 1981, Coleman allegedly exposed himself and masturbated in front of two librarians, Patricia Hatfield and Jean Gilbert, at a public library.
 The two women did not know Coleman, but Hatfield encouraged Gilbert, an artist, to draw his face.
-After showing a police officer the sketch, he suggested that the perpetrator might've been Coleman and encouraged her to check a high school yearbook to see if the faces match.
+After showing a police officer the sketch, he suggested that the perpetrator might have been Coleman and encouraged her to check a high school yearbook to see if the faces matched.
 Although Hatfield said the pictures appeared to be a clear match, the police ignored the incident.

 Wanda McCoy, 19, was attacked in her home in Grundy on March 10, 1981.
 She was raped, stabbed to death, and nearly beheaded from severe neck wounds.
-As there wasn't any sign of a struggle, police believed that she had allowed her attacker into the house.
+As there was no sign of a struggle, police believed that she had allowed her attacker into the house.

-Her sister's husband, Roger Coleman, had access to the house and was quickly considered a suspect due to his prior conviction.
+Coleman, her sister's husband, had access to the house and was quickly considered a suspect due to his prior convictions.
 Coleman had reported to work that night but left after his shift was dismissed.

 Physical evidence at the McCoy house included a fingerprint on the front screen door, a pry mark on the front door molding, and bloodstains inside the house.
 The victim had broken fingernails; cuts on her hands; and a dark, dusty substance on her body.
 Flecks of blood found on Coleman's pants were determined to be the same blood type as the victim's.
 At the time, DNA testing was not available.

 Case

-At a jury trial in 1982, Coleman was convicted of the rape and capital murder of McCoy.
+At trial in 1982, Coleman was convicted of the rape and capital murder of McCoy.

 The prosecution for the case, led by Commonwealth Attorney Michael McGlothlin, asserted: